Brandon Gatson: Early career

-Brandon Gatson began his career in professional wrestling at the age of 15.
+Gatson began his career in professional wrestling at the age of 15.
 He has a background in gymnastics and dancing.
 His older brother is Olympic gymnast Jason Gatson.
 He was trained in professional wrestling at the School of Hard Knocks by Jesse Hernandez.

 Empire Wrestling Federation

 Tag team wrestling (2003–2007)

-In 2000 Gatson joined Empire Wrestling Federation (EWF), where his first professional match was against Aggravated Assault (Malice and Mayhem) and Los Cubanitos (Rocky Romero and Ricky Reyes) in a tag match alongside his partner Johnny Dynamite as the Blonde Bombers.
+In 2000, Gatson joined Empire Wrestling Federation (EWF), where his first professional match was against Aggravated Assault (Malice and Mayhem) and Los Cubanitos (Rocky Romero and Ricky Reyes) in a tag match alongside his partner Johnny Dynamite as the Blonde Bombers.
 The Blonde Bombers had a good chemistry, but the team was forced to break up when Johnny Dynamite chose to enlist in the Army and fight in Iraq.
 Brandon then went on to form his own name as a singles competitor in the EWF and upon the return of Dynamite, they reformed their team, this time known as TNT.
 They quickly became a dominant force in the tag team division and became the EWF Tag Team Champions by defeating The Iron Express, the team of Joey Harder and Hook Bomberry at Overkill 2 on April 27, 2007.
 They had no time to enjoy their victory however as Aggravated Assault came to the ring shortly thereafter and demanded a title shot.
 Their feud was a truly brutal one and it culminated in Tables match that saw Aggravated Assault taking the EWF Tag Team Titles at No Excuses on August 24, 2007.
 After this feud ended, Johnny Dynamite again had to answer his call to duty and moved to Arizona and TNT ended its run as a tag team.
 Brandon, then known as Brandon Nitro, began to use his given name of Gatson and became Brandon "Nitro" Gatson and set his sights of the top prize in the EWF, the Heavyweight Championship.